vamsi-karnam/Obstacle-avoidance-rover/README.md

 # Obstacle Avoidance Rover

 A Raspberry Pi–powered robot that uses OpenCV and Machine learning to detect obstacles and plot a course to avoid accidents.
-The setup uses a Raspberry Pi 3B, Pi camera, L298N motor driver and a couple of DC motors wired under a custom chassis.
+The setup uses a Raspberry Pi 3B, Pi camera, L298N motor driver, a couple of DC motors, and rechargeable batteries wired under a custom chassis.

 ## Software Requirements